MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsmgetnumberofdatasetranges.md

 ## -description

-The **DeviceDsmGetNumberOfDataSetRanges** function gets the number of data set ranges in a given input operation.
+The **DeviceDsmGetNumberOfDataSetRanges** function gets the number of data set ranges required for the specified data set management (DSM) operation.

 ## -parameters

 ### -param Definition

-Pointer to an opaque [DEVICE_DSM_DEFINITION](ns-ntddstor-_device_dsm_definition.md) structure that contains parameter block alignment and length information.
+Pointer to a [DEVICE_DSM_DEFINITION](ns-ntddstor-_device_dsm_definition.md) structure that defines the operation.

 ### -param InputLength

-The length, in bytes, of the input buffer.
+The length, in bytes, of the entire input buffer.

 ### -param ParameterBlockLength